 Located in the northernmost part of Japan, Sapporo has cool summers and long winters, so schools do not have air conditioning.
 However, when the city enters a period of extreme heat, air conditioning becomes indispensable.

 Currently, the installation rate is only about 10% of the total number of schools.
-In this context, more than 50% of facilities have to close and let students go home early, thereby greatly affecting the ability to receive knowledge.
+In this context, more than 50% of the facilities have to close, letting students go home early, thereby greatly affecting the ability to receive knowledge.

 Many students complained that the classrooms were too hot and stuffy, making it difficult for them to concentrate on what their teachers were saying.
-Teachers were also worried that the heat would affect their students’ health.
-Outdoor lessons and physical education had been suspended, but sitting in the classroom was not comfortable enough.
+Teachers, on the other hand, were worried that the heat would affect their students’ health.
+Outdoor lessons and sports had been suspended, but sitting in the classroom was still not comfortable enough.

-To cope with the extreme weather conditions, in addition to speeding up the installation of air conditioners, schools have also developed many coping plans.
-Typically, they reduce school hours and adjust class start times earlier.
+To cope with the extreme weather, in addition to speeding up the installation of air conditioners, schools have also developed many coping plans.
+Typically, reducing school hours and adjusting class start times earlier.

 Source: https://giaoducthoidai.vn/truong-hoc-nhat-ban-ung-pho-voi-thoi-tiet-cuc-doan-post742317.html